 Mom of three and lover of life.
 Michelle Stafford came to fitness as a youngster.
 Never playing any sports other than neighborhood dodge ball, she always had a passion for exercise and healthy living.
 She began sharing her passion with others just over a decade ago, when she became a personal trainer.
 Michelle then grew her cache, getting certified in AAAI General Group Fitness, AEA Aquatic Group Fitness, Reactive Neuromuscular Training, Spinal Stabilization Training, NSPA Personal Training, YogaFit Levels I & II/YogaFit Kids, Anusara Immersion, & Patanjali Yoga Levels 1 & 2.
 In 2011, Michelle was voted one of Baltimore’s Top Trainers by the Baltimore Sun Magazine.
 Her approach to yoga is a fusion of experience, knowledge and humor.

-Elaine Wujcik has been in the the healthcare field for 10 years and for the past 8 years has been shifting toward a more holistic approach to health through the practice of Yoga, Health Coaching, Reiki, and Sound-Massage.
+Elaine has been in the healthcare field for ten years and for last eight years has been shifting toward a more holistic approach to health through the practice of Yoga, Health Coaching and Sound-Massage.